reTHINK-project/dev-registry-domain/docs/performance_evaluation/readme.md

 ![Figure 7](keepalived_keep.png)

 In both situations, the down-time is only a few seconds.
 This is a reasonable amount of time, particularly when we take into consideration that this is a rare event.
 The more common failure of an application node is handled by the load balancer (haproxy), as examined in deliverable 6.3.

+## Conclusions
+Our evaluation allowed us to conclude that the Domain Resgistry is able to handle large loads.
+Furthermore, its deployment architecture allows us to scale its capacity simply by adding more servers.

+The evaluation performed, also demonstrated the ability of the Domain Registry to handle node failures.
+This is due to its design and implementation, that enables a deployment architecture where all components can be made to be redundant.
+The Domain Registry was designed and implemented as not to have a single point of failure.